Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_dro_allzeroes.jpg){.aligncenter .size-full}

-Now that we've covered how to manually move, here are two ways to automatically move, or as we call it, **Goto**:
+Now that we've covered how to manually move, here are two ways to automatically move, or as we call it, **Go to**:

 - Return to each axis Zero, one at a time using the blue 'X', 'Y', and 'Z' buttons
 - Return to X and Y Zero at the same time with the blue 'XY' button

-*Note - 'Goto XY' **will not** move the z-axis to its zero.*
+*Note - 'Go to XY' **will not** move the z-axis to its zero.*

 ![](/_images/_gsender/_using/gs_us_Goto.jpg){.aligncenter .size-medium}

 *Note: if you’ve set up “Safe Height” in gSender (Config -> Basics -> Safe Height), then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 There is one more way to move automatically, but it isn't used to bring you back to 0.00.
-It's called **Goto Location**.
+It's called **Go to Location**.

 ![](/_images/_gsender/_using/gs_us_dro_Goto_airplane.jpg){.aligncenter .size-medium}